HermanFjell/Flatten-Surface/README.md

 # Flatten-Surface
-Python based tool for flattening mesh surfaces with compound curvatures using Scalable Locally Injective Mappings.
+Python based tool for flattening mesh surfaces with compound curvatures using Scalable Locally Injective Mapping for strain reduction.

 Quick notes to run the Open3D GUI for the flattener.